ShanonPearce/ASH-Toolset/README.md

 ### Apply HpCFs and BRIRs in Equalizer APO

-1. Set your sound device's default format to 44100Hz under the properties of your playback device.
-In Windows 10 the playback device settings can be found in Settings -> System -> Sound -> Sound control panel.
+1. In the Windows sound settings, set the default format of the output sound device to the sample rate of the generated HpCFs and BRIRs.
+In Windows 11 the playback device settings can be found in Settings -> System -> Sound -> (your output device) -> Properties.
+The sample rate of the sound device must match the sample rate of the filters.
 2. HpCFs and BRIRs will be saved in the Equalizer APO config directory (e.g. C:\Program Files\EqualizerAPO\config\ASH-Custom-Set) by default.
 Move the ASH-Custom-Set folder to this location if it was saved elsewhere.
 3. In the configuration editor, add a new `Include` command to your `config.txt` file, then navigate to the `EqualizerAPO\config\ASH-Custom-Set\E-APO-Configs\HpCF-Convolution` folder and select the desired configuration file for headphone correction.
 4. In the configuration editor, add a new `Include` command to your `config.txt` file, then navigate to the `EqualizerAPO\config\ASH-Custom-Set\E-APO-Configs\BRIR-Convolution` folder and select the desired configuration file for binaural room simulation.